Wednesday, 28 June 2023

 By Gary Deane

 Director Henry Levin never met a film genre that he didn’t like or — perhaps more accurately — that didn’t like him.
-While taking his craft seriously, Levin was a genial extrovert who showed no inclination toward anything that smacked of self-importance.
-To him, a successful movie was just a good story well-told, period.
-For nearly four decades, Levin cheerfully marshaled a long parade of popcorn projects, including westerns, adventure stories, musicals, comedies, family dramas, crime pictures, spy thrillers, and action flicks nearer the end of his career.
+Though taking his craft seriously, Levin was a genial extrovert who shunned anything that smacked of self-importance.
+For him, a successful movie was a good story well-told, period.
+Over nearly four decades, Levin cheerfully marshaled a winning parade of popcorn projects which included westerns, adventure stories, musicals, comedies, family dramas, crime pictures, spy thrillers, and, nearer the end of his career, action flicks.

 The movie was based on a weekly radio series in which a newspaper editor would give the listening audience the inside on some tawdry crime tale.
 Its story, as recounted to a young reporter who’s foolishly been boozing it up, dogging it at work, and neglecting his family, is cautionary.
 The film, unwinding in flashback, focuses on Tony Cochrane (William Gargan), a dour, charmless cop and faithless husband.
 This time, Cochrane’s got it bad for a high-class society babe, Jill Merrill (Janice Carter), who also happens to be hitched.